angr/angr-doc/docs/angr_management.md

 Note that events are NEVER automatically triggered - you must call `am_event` in order to trigger the callbacks.
 One useful feature of this model is that you can provide arbitrary keyword arguments to `am_event`, and they will be passed on to each callback.
 This means that you should always have your callbacks take `**kwargs` in order to account for unknown parameters.
-This feature is particularly useful to prevent feedback loops - if you ever find yourself in a situation where you need to broadcast an event from your callback, you can add an argument which you can use as a flag not to recurse any further.
+This feature is particularly useful to prevent feedback loops - if you ever find yourself in a situation where you need to broadcast an event from your callback, you can add an argument that you can use as a flag not to recurse any further.

 Next, object reference mutability.
 Let's say you have a widget that displays information about the project.